U.S. Supreme Court tackles pipeline company's bid to seize New Jersey land

-The justices heard arguments in an appeal by PennEast Pipeline Company LLC, a joint venture backed by energy companies including Enbridge Inc (ENB.TO), of a lower court ruling in favor of New Jersey's government, which opposes the land seizure.
+The justices heard arguments in an appeal by PennEast Pipeline Company LLC, a joint venture backed by energy companies including Enbridge Inc, of a lower court ruling in favor of New Jersey’s government, which opposes the land seizure.

-Other companies in the consortium for the 116-mile (187-km) pipeline from Pennsylvania to New Jersey include South Jersey Industries Inc (SJI.N), New Jersey Resources Corp (NJR.N) (NJR), Southern Co (SO.N) and UGI Corp (UGI.N).
+Other companies in the consortium for the 116-mile (187-km) pipeline from Pennsylvania to New Jersey include South Jersey Industries Inc, New Jersey Resources Corp (NJR), Southern Co and UGI Corp.

 At issue in the case is a 1938 U.S. law called the Natural Gas Act that lets private energy companies seize “necessary” parcels of land for a project if they have obtained a certificate from the Federal Energy Regulatory Commission (FERC).
 It effectively gives private companies the power of eminent domain, in which government entities can take property in return for compensation.